adligo/tests4j.adligo.org/README.txt

 Check-in procedure;
+1) Run org.adligo.test4J_test
-1) Run org.adligo.test4J_tests.RunAllTrials in the tests4j_tests project at least 3x
+s.RunAllTrials in the tests4j_tests project at least 3x
 2) Run tests4j_4gwt (Compile it into javascript) and run it on a few browsers (Firefox, Chrome, and Safari or IE) at least 3x